-These are referenced in the Scheme of Corporate Governance and are constantly reviewed to ensure they translate into delivery.
+These are referenced in the Scheme of Corporate Governance and are reviewed to ensure they translate into delivery.
 The Scheme of Delegation is one such example that is under review.

-A new Chief of Staff was appointed in January 2024 to replace the previous Chief Executive.
-The Chief of Staff will execute the responsibilities of the Chief Executive in the PRSRA.
-A new Head of Legal and Governance position has been introduced at no additional cost to support them in their role as Monitoring Officer.
+A new Chief Executive was appointed in January 2024 to replace the previous Chief Executive.
+The Executive executes the responsibilities in the PRSRA.
+A new Head of Governance, Risk and Compliance position is introduced at no additional cost to support them in their role as Monitoring Officer.